 Step 5: Arm Acceleration / Late Cocking

 NOTE: The image is blurry because it's a screen capture in a video.
 Keeping your arm cocked back for more than a few seconds is difficult, so this in-motion shot illustrates how fast this phase occurs.

 Start rotating your body towards the direction of the catcher while bringing your pitching arm forward.
-It's similar to a catapult motion, since you are trying to bring your elbow in front of your forearm and hand.
-The rest of the arm will lag behind and follow in suit.
+Bring your elbow in front of your forearm and hand.
+The rest of the arm will lag behind and follow in suit, like a catapult motion.
 As a result, you are generating tons of momentum before you release the ball.

 Step 6: Release